lambrospetrou/goshort/README.md

   go run goshort.go -l http://mylongurl.com -exp XXX
   ```

-  OR, you can install it in your $PATH with the following
+  OR, you can install it in your $PATH with the following command (you need GOBIN and GOROOT env variables to be set)

   ```
-  go install goshort.go // GOBIN and GOROOT env variables required
+  go install goshort.go
   ```

   and then call it with the following command